domaindrivendev/Swashbuckle.AspNetCore/README.md

 };
 ```

-(See https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2703 for support for nested types)
+See https://github.com/domaindrivendev/Swashbuckle.AspNetCore/issues/2703 for support for nested types.

 ### Override Schema for Specific Types ###